-Sexual harassment quid pro quo occurs when a position of authority is used to threaten to impose a penalty or to withhold a benefit for sexual favors, whether or not the attempt is successful.
-Sexual harassment may involve behavior by a person of either gender against a person of the same or opposite gender.
-It should be noted that the potential of sexual harassment exists in any of the following relationships: student/student, employee/student, student/employee, and employee/employee.
+Quid Pro Quo Sexual Harassment may involve circumstances where a position of authority is used to threaten to impose a penalty or to withhold a benefit for sexual favors, whether or not the attempt is successful.
+Such sexual harassment may involve behavior by a person of either gender against a person of the same or opposite gender.
 Here and subsequently, "employees" refers to faculty, staff, and administration.
 Because of the inherent differential in power between College employees and students, sexual relationships between employees and students are prohibited.